🎥 Movies

 NFT is Non-Fungible Token.
 That is even...
 But let's just try.

-We need a cellphone or pocket camera to take photos of the artifacts, internet connection to upload the images and to place the information about the objects, then some other steps afterward.
+We need a cellphone or pocket camera to take photos of the artefacts, internet connection to upload the images and to place the information about the objects, then some other steps afterward.
 Fingers crossed.

 Nobody owns any of those.